jjvanzon/Circular-Language-Spec/spec/execution-flow/loops.md

 ![](images/3.%20Loops.007.png)

 The diamond is a call to the __While__ command.
 There is a circle inside the diamond, that represents the __Boolean Condition__.
 The name __Condition__ is not shown with the circle, because it is the only circle there and it looks so obvious that it is the condition.
 The circle inside the diamond points to another circle outside the diamond, indicating that the __Boolean__ is defined outside the call to the __While__ statement.
-The diamond also contains a square called __Loop__, which is the reference to a command, that will be run as long as the condition is __True__.
+The diamond also contains a square called __Loop__, which is the reference to a command, that might be run as long as the condition is __True__.
 The __Loop__ procedure reference points out of the diamond to a command defined outside the call to the __While__ statement.

 The __Loop__ parameter is placed inside a nonagon purely for esthetic reasons.
-It is a single reference to a command, and the nonagon will never contain multiple references to commands, but it is obvious the command in it will be run multiple times.
-The nonagon stands for multiple, so it is put around the __Loop__ parameter, but it will always contain a single item and you cannot add any more items to it.
+It is a single reference to a command, and the nonagon might never contain multiple references to commands, but it is obvious the command in it might be run multiple times.
+The nonagon stands for multiple, so it is put around the __Loop__ parameter, but it might always contain a single item and you cannot add any more items to it.

 In the example above, the __Condition__ and the __Loop__ procedure reference were defined outside the diamond.
 They may as well have been defined right inside the diamond.
 The diagram above is just an example.